Something powerful is happening in Malaysian higher education.

 Today’s students don’t wait until graduation to enter the real world.
 Many are already in it.

-They’re juggling part-time jobs, internships, freelance gigs, and even launching startups, while earning their degrees.
+They’re juggling part-time jobs, internships, freelance gigs, even launching startups, while earning their degrees.
 And yet, most academic systems still treat that experience as something extra.

-As a VP of Academic Affairs, you’re in a position to lead this shift:
+If you lead academic affairs in higher education, you’re in a position to lead this shift:

 The future is hands-on.
 The question is, can your programs keep pace?